jancarloviray/env/README.md

 # vm

 Tired of configuring and reconfiguring your machine everytime you get a new one?
 With [Vagrant](https://www.vagrantup.com/) and [jancarloviray/vm](https://github.com/jancarloviray/vm), you will always have the same amazing development environment anywhere you go.
-Includes a *pimped up* vim and a shell so superior, you'll be saying *oh my zsh*.
-Two-way syncing is enabled by default, so you can now sync between the host and the guest environment!
-Just add your files to `./data`.
-What more can you ask?
+Includes a **pimped up vim** and a shell so superior, you'll be saying **oh my zsh!** *Two-way syncing is enabled by default, so you can now sync between the host and the guest environment!
+Just add your files to `./data`.* What more can you ask?
 Thanks to Vagrant, this is OS-agnostic!

 ![](https://raw.githubusercontent.com/jancarloviray/vm/master/img-cli.png)